prof. dr. L.C. Bieger

 Recent and Forthcoming Articles

-“Engaged Literature: A Praxeological Approach.”
-The Return of the Aesthetic in American Studies.
+““Jean-Paul Sartre, Richard Wright, and the Relational Aesthetics of Literary Engagement.”
+In: The Return of the Aesthetic in American Studies.
 Ed.
 Johannes Voelz, Winfried Fluck, Rieke Jordan, and Stefan Kuhl.
-REAL Yearbook of Research in English and American Literature Vol. 35 (forthcoming, 2019)
+REAL Yearbook of Research in English and American Literature Vol. 35 (2019)

 “Learning from Hannah Arendt; or, The Public Sphere as a Space of Appearance and the Fundamental Opacity of the Face-to-Face.”
 American Counter/Publics.
 Ed.
 Ulla Haselstein, Frank Kelleter, Alexander Starre, and Birte Wege.
-Heidelberg: Winter (forthcoming, 2019).
+Heidelberg: Winter (2019)

 “Cowboys in Candyland.
 Quentin Tarantino’s Django Unchained and the Southern Frontier.”
 Violence and Open Spaces.
 The Subversion of Boundaries and the Transformation of the Western Genre (2017).
 Ed.
-Stefanie Müller, Christa Buschendorf and Katja Sarkowsky, Heidelberg: Winter, 143-160
+Stefanie Müller, Christa Buschendorf and Katja Sarkowsky, Heidelberg: Winter

 "Space, Place and Narrative.“ Zeitschrift für Anglistik und Amerikanistik 1 (2016).
 With Nicole Maruo-Schröder.
 Contributions by Klaus Benesch, Laura Bieger, Kai Horstmannshoff, Georgiana Lolea, Nicole Maruo-Schröder and David Nye